4 min read

-It’s cost-effective – You pay a 1% fee per transaction, capped at £2 (minimum 20p), making it not only fast and reliable, but also great value for money.
+It’s cost-effective – There are no sign up costs, no commitments and no hidden fees, making it not only fast and reliable, but also great value for money.
+See full pricing here.

 One GoCardless accounting partner who knows the merits of an integrated Direct Debit solution is Charlie Carne, of Charlie Carne & Co.
 He explains:

 “GoCardless is extremely quick and easy to set up and use with QuickBooks, and it’s also relatively cheap as well – those are the key things for me.
 I don’t have time to configure complex payment set-ups, so the fact that GoCardless is so easy to set up is a real benefit.
-And it really is very cost effective, particularly when you have larger individual payments, because of the £2 per transaction cap.
+And it really is very cost effective, particularly when you have larger individual payments.
 If someone’s paying you £1,000 per month, the percentage you’re losing from that income is minimal.”